comboshreddies/kubectl-line/README.md

 # A tool for pipe streamed kubectl execution
 This tool works on top of kubectl, and uses kubectl named column output.
-It is able to pass important parameteres between executions within a piped sequence.
+It is able to pass important parameters between executions within a piped sequence.

 It can be used as kubectl plugin: kubectl-line.
 I link this plugin as kubectl-_ so I can use kubectl _ .
 Also I link kubectl-line to a binary named _, so I can use _ directly without need to type kubectl.
 This setup provides minimal typing overhead.

-Whith above setup,
+With above setup,
 ``` bash
 kubectl line get ns
 ```